Andrew Carnegie

-Andrew Carnegie (/kɑrˈnɛɡi/ kar-NEG-ee, /sco/; (Note: Andrew Carnegie used the Scots pronunciation /sco/ with the stress on the second syllable, but his name is now commonly pronounced /ˈkɑːrnɪɡi/ KAR-nig-ee with the stress on the first syllable.
-American English speakers who stress the second syllable generally do not produce the long in the Scots pronunciation but instead approximate it by producing its short equivalent as in the word "dress": /kɑrˈnɛɡi/ kar-NEG-ee; if they try to lengthen this sound, they automatically produce the diphthong /eɪ/ (as in "face"), which they normally do not notice: /kɑːrˈneɪɡi/ kar-NAY-ghee.
-This approximation with the diphthong is further from the Scots pronunciation and so rare that it is not mentioned even as a variant in the Columbia Encyclopedia or the Merriam-Webster Dictionary.)
-November 25, 1835 – August 11, 1919) was a Scottish-American industrialist and philanthropist.
+Andrew Carnegie (Note: /kɑrˈneɪɡi/ kar-NAY-gee, also /ˈkɑrnəɡi/ KAR-nə-gee) (November 25, 1835 – August 11, 1919) was a Scottish-American industrialist and philanthropist.
 Carnegie led the expansion of the American steel industry in the late-19th century and became one of the richest Americans in history.

 He became a leading philanthropist in the United States, Great Britain, and the British Empire.
 During the last 18 years of his life, he gave away around $350 million (equivalent to $6.9 billion in 2025 dollars), almost 90 percent of his fortune, to charities, foundations and universities.
 His 1889 article proclaiming "The Gospel of Wealth" called on the rich to use their wealth to improve society, expressed support for progressive taxation and an estate tax, and stimulated a wave of philanthropy.

 Carnegie was born in Dunfermline, Scotland.
-He immigrated to what is now Pittsburgh, Pennsylvania, United States with his parents in 1848 at the age of 12.
-Carnegie started work in a cotton mill and later as a telegrapher.
-By the 1860s he had investments in railroads, railroad sleeping cars, bridges, and oil derricks.
+He immigrated to what is now Pittsburgh, Pennsylvania, with his parents in 1848 at the age of 12.
+Carnegie started work in a cotton mill and later worked as a telegrapher.
+By the 1860s, he had investments in railroads, railroad sleeping cars, bridges, and oil derricks.
 He accumulated further wealth as a bond salesman, raising money for American enterprise in Europe.
 He built Pittsburgh's Carnegie Steel Company, which he sold to J. P. Morgan in 1901 for $303,450,000; it formed the basis of the U.S. Steel Corporation.
 After selling Carnegie Steel, he surpassed John D. Rockefeller as the richest American of the time.

 Carnegie devoted the remainder of his life to large-scale philanthropy, with special emphasis on building local libraries, working for world peace, education, and scientific research.
 He funded Carnegie Hall in New York City, the Peace Palace in The Hague, founded the Carnegie Corporation of New York, Carnegie Endowment for International Peace, Carnegie Institution for Science, Carnegie Trust for the Universities of Scotland, Carnegie Hero Fund, Carnegie Mellon University, and the Carnegie Museums of Pittsburgh, among others.